For cross-functional teams Live today

 Whiteboards for team rituals

-Status rollups by team or brand
+Status by team or brand

 Same opinionated status set, seen across the work the team owns.
 Mine / theirs / stalled / due-this-week filters reflect actual ownership, not just project labels.